 The pupa is wine red to orangeish, gradually turning darker as the moths develop.

-The adults of Copaxa sophroniaare easy handpaired due to the very large claspers of the male.
+After hatching, the adults of Copaxa sophronia are easy handpaired due to the very large claspers of the male.
+The mort important thing is not to stress the female out too much and handle her gently.
 Interestingly I failed at getting any natural pairings; perhaps because the moths were related and didn’t pick up on eachothers pheromones, or simply because they lacked proper ventilation.
+Who knows?
 Whatever was lacking for the moths to pair naturally; the species is very easy to handpair, so this was not an obstacle in breeding it.